William Buckley (convict): Return to Western culture

 Buckley was employed by John Batman to be an interpreter and help build his house in Melbourne.
 He was then an Indigenous language interpreter for the government.

 On 4 February 1836, William Buckley accompanied Joseph Gellibrand and his party, which included William Robertson, one of the financiers of the Port Phillip Association, on a trip west from Melbourne, heading toward Geelong, where they met with a group of Wathaurong people with whom Buckley had lived.
 From Gellibrand's diary:

 February 5th, 1836: I directed Buckley to advance and we would follow him at a distance of a quarter of a mile.
 Buckley made towards a native well and after he had rode about 8 miles, we heard a cooey and when we arrived at the spot I witnessed one of the most pleasing and affecting sights.
 There were three men five women and about twelve children.
 Buckley had dismounted and they were all clinging around him and tears of joy and delight running down their cheeks....
 It was truly an affecting sight and proved the affection which these people entertained for Buckley ... amongst the number were a little old man and an old woman, one of his wives.
 Buckley told me this was his old friend with whom he had lived and associated thirty years.

 By this time, Buckley was wearing clothes of the Englishmen.
 As he prepared to leave the gathering, his friends were disheartened to realise that he would not be living with them again.

-During the course of his career as an interpreter and mediator, he tried to manage his role working for the government while he also concerned about equitable treatment of Aboriginal people.
+During the course of his career as an interpreter and mediator, he tried to manage his role working for the government while also being concerned about equitable treatment of Aboriginal people.
 He felt that Indigenous people and influential white men were suspicious of him and he decided to move to Van Diemen's Land.
 In December 1837, he left Port Phillip and on 10 January 1838 he arrived in Hobart in what was then known as Van Diemen's Land (Tasmania).
 He worked at the Immigrants' Home as assistant storekeeper.
 Four years later, he worked at the Female Factory as a gatekeeper.